MTTParry/TabSplitter/README.md

  touch .env
 ```

-   6.1.
-Copy the information from .env.example into your .env file
+7. Copy the information from .env.example into your .env file

-   6.2.
-Replace the information in quotes on lines 1, 3, 5, 7, and 8
+8. In your .env, replace the information in quotes on lines 1, 3, 5, 7, and 8

-7. In the root folder, use the following command to run the dev using nodemon:
+9. In the root folder, use the following command to run the dev using nodemon:

 ```sh
 npm run dev
 ```

-8. To stop runniing the dev, press `Ctrl-C` while in the terminal running the dev.
+10. To stop runniing the dev, press `Ctrl-C` while in the terminal running the dev.

 #### Set Up React client for `auth0`